Research

 Schematic illustration of DIBs (diffuse interstellar bands) and AIBs (aromatic infrared bands).
 These absorption (DIB) and emisison (AIB) features are observed across various regions of space and originate from electronic and vibrational transitions in isolated molecules.
 The AIBs are widespread from interstellar regions such as TMC-1.

-Polycyclic aromatic hydrocarbon (PAH) molecules are thought to be one of the major sources of carbon in space.
-This hypothesis is based on widespread observations of UIBs (unidentified infrared bands), which are now largely accepted as AIBs (aromatic infrared bands) as they resemble infrared (IR) spectra for aromatic and PAH molecules.
-Recently, the deployment of the James Webb space telescope, which observes in the IR, is highlighting the widespread abundance of IR emitters in space.
-With Dr Mark Stockett at Stockholm University, we are interested in studying the underlying physics and chemistry of PAHs and other carbonaceous molecules that have been identified in space through radioastronomy and likely unidentified candidates.
+Polycyclic aromatic hydrocarbons (PAHs) are thought to be one of the major reservoirs of carbon in the interstellar medium.
+This hypothesis is supported by widespread astronomical observations of unidentified infrared bands (UIBs), now largely interpreted as aromatic infrared bands (AIBs) due to their strong resemblance to the infrared (IR) spectra of aromatic and PAH molecules.
+The recent deployment of the James Webb Space Telescope, with its unprecedented sensitivity in the infrared region, is further revealing the ubiquity of these IR emitters across a wide range of astrophysical environments.
+In collaboration with Dr. Mark Stockett at Stockholm University, our research focuses on elucidating the underlying physics and chemistry of PAHs and other carbonaceous molecules that have been detected through radioastronomy, as well as exploring potential candidates for the many still-unidentified molecular features observed in space through their potential stability mechanisms.

 Quantum chemical calculations and ab initio molecular dynamics to support experiments